joodicator/PageBot/README.md

 * `!r`, `!roll MdN+K`, `!roll MdN-K` - Simulate rolling `M` dice, each with `N` sides, and add or subtract `K` to the result.
 * `!r`, `!roll {WEIGHT1: CHOICE1, WEIGHT2: CHOICE2, ...}` - Return one of the given `CHOICE`s, each of which has probability proportional to its associated `WEIGHT` of being chosen.
 The `WEIGHT: ` prefix may be omitted, in which case the weight defaults to 1.

 Multiple dice rolls or choices may be made in the same `!roll` invocation by writing them one after the other, possibly separated by other text, which will be repeated in the result.
 Moreover, the two types of random sampling may be mixed together, and lists of choices may be nested within each other.
-See `!help roll` for more information.
+See `!help roll` for more information and additional features.

 ### Games